oc-shopaholic/oc-shopaholic-docs/modules/filter/component.md

+{% extends 'docs/modules/component-default.md' %}

+{% block content %}

-# FilterPanel component {docsify-ignore-all}
+## FilterPanel

-!> **Attention!**  We recommend that you read [Architecture](architecture/architecture), [ElementItem class](architecture/item-class/item-class.md), [ElementCollection class](architecture/collection-class/collection-class.md) sections for complete understanding of  project architecture.

-Component is available in **[Filter for Shopaholic](plugins/home.md#filter-for-shopaholic)** plugin.

-Component allows you to render of custom filter panel for different site pages.
-For example: search results page, brand page with product list, etc.
+Component allows you to render custom filter panel for different pages of your site.
+For example: search page, brand page with product list, etc.

 ### getProductPropertyList($arPropertySetList, _[$obProductList = null]_)
   * (array|string) $arPropertySetList - array with list of property set codes
   * ([ProductCollection](modules/product/collection/collection.md)) $obProductList - product collection.
-List of property values will be obtained for this product list.
+A list of property values will be generated for this product list.

 **Example 1:** Render of filter panel for product property set with code "main"
+{% verbatim %}
 ```twig
 [FilterPanel]